Hocine Ragued: Paris Saint-Germain

-Ragued started with the youth of Paris FC before joining the PSG academy.
+Ragued grew up in the 20th arrondissement of Paris.
+He started with the youth of Paris FC before joining the PSG academy.
 After turning pro with the PSG, he was loaned to FC Istres then to FC Gueugnon in Ligue 2 for 6 months, from January 2004 to June 2004.
 He joined the PSG squad for the 2005/2006 season and got his start on 13 May 2006 against FC Metz.

 RAEC Mons

 In order to gain play time, Ragued decided to join RAEC Mons in Belgium for a 2-year contract to play in the Belgacom league.
 He signed an extension until 2011 but decided to resign at the end of the 2008/2009 season.

 Slavia Prague

 In July 2009, Ragued signed a 4-year contract with SK Slavia Prague.
 In his first season, he played 23 games in the Czech 1st league and 5 Europa league games and 2 UEFA Champions league pre-round qualifier.
 SK Slavia Prague ended at the 7th place in the league.

 For his second season, Ragued played 12 games and had his last game on 12 November 2010 against Baník Ostrava.